XuehaiPan/nvitop/README.md

   --help, -h            Show this help message and exit.
   --version, -V         Show nvitop's version number and exit.
   --once, -1            Report query data only once.
-  --monitor [{auto,full,compact}], -m [{auto,full,compact}]
+  --monitor, -m [{auto,full,compact}]
                         Run as a resource monitor.
 Continuously report query data and handle user inputs.
                         If the argument is omitted, the value from `NVITOP_MONITOR_MODE` will be used.
-                        (default fallback mode: auto) --interval SEC        Process status update interval in seconds. (default: 2) --ascii, --no-unicode, -U
+                        (default fallback mode: auto) --interval SEC        Process status update interval in seconds. (default: 2) --no-unicode, --ascii, -U
                         Use ASCII characters only, which is useful for terminals without Unicode support.
+  --readonly            Disable all system and process changing features (e.g., terminating processes).
+                        Set variable `NVITOP_MONITOR_MODE="readonly"` for convenience.

 coloring:
   --colorful            Use gradient colors to get spectrum-like bar charts.
+                        Set variable `NVITOP_MONITOR_MODE="colorful"` for convenience.
-This option is only available
-                        when the terminal supports 256 colors.
+                        This option is only available when the terminal supports 256 colors.
                         You may need to set environment variable `TERM="xterm-256color"`.
 Note that the terminal multiplexer, such as `tmux`, may override the `TERM` variable.
   --force-color         Force colorize even when `stdout` is not a TTY terminal.
   --light               Tweak visual results for light theme terminals in monitor mode.
                         Set variable `NVITOP_MONITOR_MODE="light"` on light terminals for convenience.